akshat9369-tech/linux-lab/assignmment/assignment0.md

  Q2.
 What are two advantages of dual booting instead of using a VM?
  Ans.
- 1.  superior performance as in dual boot it has complete acess to  pc's resource
+ 1.  superior performance as in dual boot it has complete access to  pc's resource
  2.  dual booting allows you to use a completely seprate operating system making it secure of virus attack